 If engaging, unique and niche specific content is an integral aspect of your startup venture, you should be using social as a primary method of preliminary distribution, driving potential consumers to your website.

 This will stem from your content, and ultimately rely on how well you have disseminated your brand identity into your posts.

 The ultimate goal for most startup strategies is to locate and acquire potential customers – but to do so you must first understand which steps you will need to take to get there.

 If you’re looking to generate sales and leads, you’ll have to take a different approach when building your strategy.
 Think about how your product or service would benefit your customers and why they’d want to use it.

 Knowing your objectives will also help define the tonality, feel and frequency of your posts, and also the variety of audience you reach out to.
 These things also have roots in your brand identity.
 Defining your objectives will allow you to reach your goals.

 2. Choose your channels wisely and listen to your audience

 Not all social networks will be suitable for your objectives.
 Consider where the majority of your audience will be hiding.
 While there may be billions of users on one network, this amounts to nothing if they are not the right sort of customer for your business.

 Social media can be utilised just as well as a customer service tool – a priceless aspect of building a business.
 Use your channels to listen to your customers and see what they have to say.
-You essentially have yourself a focus group of potential consumers!
+Social media platforms allow you to have a focus group of potential consumers!